Qoce/Physics-Project/README.md

 The application uses the iOS Charts API.

 Unfortunately, the development process took longer than I anticipated.
-Additionally, my progress was delayed by multiple computer malfunctions.
+Additionally, my progress was delayed by multiple instances of hardware failure on the laptop I had access to at the time.
 I didn't get to develop all of the features for the application that I wanted to, and never got to test it.